ToniWonKanobi/theoveranalyzed.net/posts/2015/7/12/why-the-web-is-so-slow.md

 # TheOverAnalyzed

 Websites should be fast.
 But can I put my money where my mouth is?
-It's easy to criticize iMore and all the other slowpoke webpages -- how does [TheOverAnalyzed][theoveranalyzed] compare?
+It's easy to criticize iMore and all the other slowpoke webpages---how does [TheOverAnalyzed][theoveranalyzed] compare?

 Well enough, I think.